Alitta succinea

-Alitta succinea (known as the pile worm or clam worm) is a species of marine annelid in the family Nereididae (commonly known as ragworms or sandworms).
+Alitta succinea (known as the pile worm, clam worm or cinder worm) is a species of marine annelid in the family Nereididae (commonly known as ragworms or sandworms).
 It has been recorded throughout the North West Atlantic, as well as in the Gulf of Maine and South Africa.

 Description

+Alitta succinea has a long, elongated, cylindrical body divided into 160 segments, with four eyes, and two antennae on the front, resembling a pear shape with the posterior of its body being longer.
 The clam worm can reach up to 15 cm in length, but most specimens are smaller than this.
 It is brown colored at the rear, and reddish-brown on the rest of its body.
 It has an identifiable head with four eyes, two sensory feelers or palps, and many tentacles.
 The head consists of two segments: the anterior and posterior prostomium.
 The last body segment is known as the pygidium.
+The jaws of the clam worm are partly composed of zinc, making them lightweight compared to calcified jaws, whilst still maintaining strength.

+Ecology and behavior

+To feed, it uses a proboscis, which has two hooks at the end, to grasp prey and draw it into its mouth.
+Clam worms are an important food source for bottom-feeding fish and crustaceans, though they also feed on different species of aquatic plants such as algae and diatoms.
+By feeding on organic matter and types of waste and debris that is in the surrounding water the worm is commonly classified as a deposit feeder, more specifically omnivorous.
+They are also commonly preyed upon and an important food source for many animals.
+Crab, fish, and shorebirds are the most common predators of the clam worm.
+Populations in the Caspian Sea are heavily influenced by the predation of fish.
+The species was brought over to the Caspian Sea to increase the fish populations for the use of commercial fishing.

+Alitta succinea have been recorded to be indicators of imbalances in their habitats.
+Populations in the Black Sea have been shown to indicate changes in the water chemistry.
+Die-offs of the species can occur when there are hostile environmental changes in the habitats they live in.
+Shore bird populations commonly decline when populations of the clam worm dissipate.

 Life cycle

-It is a freeswimming polychaete, scavenging on the bottom of shallow marine waters.
+Alitta succinea is a freeswimming polychaete, scavenging on the bottom of shallow marine waters.
 It feeds on other worms and algae.
-To feed, it uses a proboscis, which has two hooks at the end, to grasp prey and draw it into its mouth.
-Clam worms are an important food source for bottom-feeding fish and crustaceans, though they can protect themselves by secreting a mucus substance that hardens to form a sheath around them.
+They can protect themselves by secreting a mucous substance that hardens to form a sheath around them.

-During lunar phases in the spring and early summer, the clam worm undergoes epigamy.
-Their parapodia enlarge so they can swim.
-The clam worms are then capable of releasing eggs and sperm.
-Soon after they have released their eggs or sperm, they die.

-Planktonic larvae develop, grow into adults and eventually sink to the bottom of the water.
+During lunar phases in the spring and early summer, the clam worm undergoes epigamy: Their parapodia enlarge so they can swim, and their body cavities fill with the sex-appropriate gametes; the clam worms are then capable of releasing eggs and sperm, soon after which they die.
+Planktonic larvae develop from the fertilization of the released eggs with corresponding sperm, grow into adults, and eventually sink to the bottom of the water.